WHEREAS, emergency preparedness at state, regional, and local levels is extremely vital for survival in times of crisis; and

-WHEREAS, the National Oceanic and Atmospheric Administration (NOAA) operates the National Tsunami Warning Center in Palmer to issue tsunami warnings, advisories, and watches for the United States and Canada; and
+WHEREAS, the National Oceanic and Atmospheric Administration operates the National Tsunami Warning Center in Palmer to monitor possible hazards in the Continental United States and Canada, and stands ready to issue tsunami warnings and advisories; and

-NOW THEREFORE, I, Bill Walker, GOVERNOR OF THE STATE OF ALASKA, do hereby proclaim March 26 – April 1, 2017 as:
+NOW THEREFORE, I, Mike Dunleavy, GOVERNOR OF THE STATE OF ALASKA, do hereby proclaim March 21 – 27, 2021 as:

 Tsunami Preparedness Week